a1eko/treem/README.md

 innovation programme through the ICEI project under the grant agreement No. 800858.

-The computations and testing were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at PDC KTH partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+The computations and testing were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725, also by the Swedish National Infrastructure for Computing (SNIC) at PDC KTH partially funded by the Swedish Research Council through grant agreement no. 2018-05973.